freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 850.1

 It's the same as the majors, so below the second `if not found` comment, add an `if` statement that checks if the query was empty so you can insert the course if needed.
-Place the `insert course` and `get new course_id` comments in the statements area of the `if`.
+Place the existing `insert course` and `get new course_id` comments in the statements area of the `if`.

 #### HINTS